We Ranked The Best Cities For Stretching Retirement Income

 Laughlin, Nevada

-As reported on Payscale.com, housing costs are about 33% less than the national average; utilities are also about 8% lower than what bills are in most U.S. cities.
+As reported on Payscale, housing costs are about 33% less than the national average; utilities are also about 8% lower than what bills are in most U.S. cities.
 A big reason to consider moving to Laughlin is the lower healthcare costs, as Payscale reports that it is 17% cheaper here than the national average.
-Even though certain other monthly bills may be a little higher than the national average, some retirees might think it's worth it to live in Laughlin, where they don't have to worry as much about overpaying for their healthcare needs.
+Even though certain other monthly bills may be a little higher than the national average, some retirees might think it's worth it to live in Laughlin so they don't have to worry as much about overpaying for healthcare.